 Vaccine Safety Facts for Parents

-As a parent, you want to make the best decisions to protect your child.
-Being informed helps you talk with your doctor—and keep your family healthy.
+As a parent, you want to make the best decisions to protect your child—staying informed helps.
 Your questions are important and you deserve reliable information to support your decisions.
-These facts have been reviewed by medical experts.
 If you want to learn more, ask your doctor for a “consultation visit,” or check out our resources.

 Are Vaccine Safe?